 - What careers are suitable for an ENFJ?

-- How compatible are ENFJs with the rest of the MBTI types?
+- How compatible are ENFJs with the rest of the personality types?

 ENFJs are born to be great leaders, with a deep sense of justice, they often fight to establish equality in society.
 Creatively and artistically inclined, they want to devote their lives to becoming an inspiration and example to others.
 The ENFJ personality is not one to ask for anything in return for their kindness.
 They are simply satisfied by observing the positive change they have brought about on a person.